 Pete was out of town for this whole process, so I tackled the whole gig solo over two days, working for about 8 hours from beginning, to final grouting wipe down.
 Easy enough for anyone to figure out and do well too, and for just about $200, it was an easy and reasonably affordable transformation.

-Instead of taking loads of photos outlining the process step-by-step (I did that more in this DIY Network post about bathroom tile installation), I recorded myself for about 6 of the 8 hours using Pete’s Canon G12, only taking video breaks when the batteries died and when the memory card had maxed out (neither time I actually realized it had happened, whoopsy, and that’s why the video stops mid-grouting).
+Instead of taking loads of photos outlining the process step-by-step, I recorded myself for about 6 of the 8 hours using Pete’s Canon G12, only taking video breaks when the batteries died and when the memory card had maxed out (neither time I actually realized it had happened, whoopsy, and that’s why the video stops mid-grouting).
 Somehow, I was able to condense and edit this 6 hours of footage down to a high-speed 1-minute-19-second adventure in kitchen floor action (cutting extended periods of time like when I would dance around on the tiles to make sure they were adhering really well, and when too much of my butt was showing… no underpants shots allowed, this isn’t that kind of site).

 And with that, enjoy!
 There’s a little music too, but nothing inappro for the office if you’re in your cubicle.
 Crank it.

 I may be avoiding a literal step-by-step since it’s already been done, but I do have a whole list of things to remember when you’re planning a vinyl tile installation: